kraudy/ibmi_os/README.md

 > Extra: POWER stands for Performance Optimized With Enhanced RISC

-The [XPF](https://en.wikipedia.org/wiki/IBM_i#XPF) layer supports the [IBM I Operating system](https://en.wikipedia.org/wiki/IBM_i), which is actually the topic of this repo.
+The [XPF](https://en.wikipedia.org/wiki/IBM_i#XPF) layer supports the **CL (Control language)**, database utilities, backwards system compatibility and finally, the [IBM I Operating system](https://en.wikipedia.org/wiki/IBM_i); which is actually the topic of this repo.
 Here starts the IBM I guideline.

 ![alt text](./images/the_green_screen.png)

 Some recap, a ***context object*** is the object **Library** and the ***Name Resulition List (NRL)*** is the **Library list** of the job which has a list of libraries where objects will be searched.
 This will make more sense later.